liamsheppard/voodoo-theme/README.md

 Conversely, the recommended setup is to simply grab the theme from its git repository and work from there.
 Working directly from the repository's also comes with extra benefits such as pre-configured `.vscode/*.json` settings to debug using the extension host and build using the "Build Task" or the `ctrl+shift+b` shortcut.

 Finally, the builder uses the `./builder/vscode-extension.js` module as its entry point to generate `./themes/Voodoo-color-source.schema.json`, a json schema file which is used to validate the theme's source file formatting as well as provide useful insight and descriptions while editing.

+The above-mentioned `*.schema.json` file is automatically generated (and used) by the extension when the `./themes/Voodoo-color-source.json` file is detected in the active vscode window's workspace or when the extension is run / debug if working from a repository clone.